“High potential for success in the major”

 - Font: 12 point.

-- Letters of recommendation.
+Letters of recommendation.
+Petitions must include at least one letter.
 Letters of support from within the journalism school are ideal.
 Letters from sources outside of the school will also be considered.
 Academic or professional references (rather than personal references) are more effective.
-There is no set number.
 Students are advised to consider “quality over quantity.”
-One or two solid letters will be much better than three or four mediocre letters.
+One or two strong letters will be much better than three or four mediocre letters.
 Letters can be emailed directly to firstname.lastname@example.org, if the recommender would like to keep the letter confidential.
+If letters are given directly to students, they need to be saved as a .pdf.

-- Work samples.
-Limit: 10 samples.
+Work samples.
+Limit: five samples.
 The samples should consist of materials that are relevant to the student’s major: published newspaper or magazine clips, layout work, photography, news releases, radio or TV clips, blogs, podcasts, etc. Students are advised to attached a brief explanation on each materials explaining why they have chosen these particular pieces to highlight.
 Work samples can also include materials that have not been published (e.g. school work, independent projects, etc.).
+The application portal will accept only .pdf or URLs (website addresses).
+Multimedia work samples (video, audio clips, etc.) should be uploaded to a website.
+Documents (papers, class assignments, etc.) need to be saved as a .pdf.

-- Other materials.
-This is optional and might include documentation of a learning disability, a resume, etc. Students submitting a petition for the PR major are highly recommended to include a resume.
+Other materials.
+This is optional and might include documentation of a learning disability, medical diagnosis, etc. These materials must be submitted as a .pdf.

 - Do your research.
 Understand the major/career field you want to pursue.
 Demonstrate a proactive orientation to the field and the work ahead of you.